Starting a resume is as simple as smiling into the mirror, but almost as hard as smiling every day.

-You need to craft the summary you decide to use to start a resume.
-Whichever of the three formats you choose, your introductions have to be clear, concise, and focus on your strong points.
+You need to craft the summary you decide to use to start off with your resume.
+Make sure whichever format you choose, it should have a clear, concise and to the point introduction.

-A career objective should be a single paragraph consisting of two to four sentences.
-It should include any relevant years of work experience, past job responsibilities, important and significant skills, abilities, and personality traits, and relevant qualifications, certificates and licenses.
+It should be a single paragraph made up of three to four sentences.
+It should consist of the numbe of years of experience, relevant skills, job responsibilities, personality tarits, proficiencies, certifications, quaifications and licenses.

-Using our online resume builder is the most ideal way of developing a professional resume which highlights a candidate’s strengths.
-You don’t have to start a new resume for each job application.
+Using our online resume builder is the best way of making a professional resume which will demonstrate your strengths.
+However, you don't have to write a new resume everytime you apply for a job.
 Instead you can use pre-designed templates to make your resume.